 2. Meetings:

 a.
-Meetings - will be held on the second and fourth Tuesday of each month at 12:00 noon at location determined suitable for the program content.
+Meetings - will be held on the second and fourth Tuesday of each month at 12:00 noon at a location determined suitable for the program content.
 Meetings will be offered in-person and virtually, as technology allows.

 b.
 Fifth Tuesday meetings - will be held in the months having five Tuesdays.
 Program content and time of the meeting will be at the discretion of the President and/or Program Coordinator.

-c.
-Board of Director (BOD) Meetings will be held on the first Tuesday of each month at 12:00 pm noon at a location determined by the President or any combination of in-person and/or virtual.
-If the first Tuesday of the month falls on a national holiday, then the President will reschedule the meeting to a date suitable for the Board.

-d.
-Perfect Attendance is encouraged though not required.
-A member may attain perfect attendance by attending twenty-four (24) regular meetings or twenty (20) regular meetings and four (4) makeup attendances.
-Makeup meetings count as District Conferences, International Conventions, Fall Leadership, New Member Orientations, 5th Tuesday meetings or other Altrusa International Club regular meetings.
-Members should contact their Communication Chair regarding their makeup attendance.
-The terms “Regular” or “Makeup” meetings shall include in-person and virtual.
+The Board of Directors (BOD) will hold one meeting each month prior to the Club Business meeting.

 3. The Club BOD may act by mail ballot, providing ballots together with a brief description and rationale of the matter to be voted on, which will be mailed to each member of the BOD.
 For purposes of this statement, “mail” or “mailed” shall include electronic mail or virtual.
 Ballots not returned within seven (7) days of the date of mailing to the President shall be counted as abstentions.
 A majority of the quorum votes so cast shall decide the issue.

-4. Memorials shall be initiated by the Care and Concern Chair(s) in the case of a death of an Altrusan in the amount of $25 to be donated to Altrusa International Foundation of Temple, TX Inc. in the name of the deceased member.
+4. Memorials shall be initiated by the Care and Concern Chair(s) in the case of a death of a Temple Altrusan in the amount of $50 to be donated to Altrusa International Foundation of Temple, TX Inc. in the name of the deceased member.
 Foundation Treasurer will notify the Altrusan’s family so they may send an acknowledgement of the donation/memorial.

-5. The fee for lunch or dinner for guest speakers shall be paid by the Club, if applicable.
+5. .

-6. Each member shall be issued an Altrusa pin, name badge, yearbook (if available), and new member kit.
-Members will be charged for replacements.
+6. Each member shall be issued an Altrusa pin, name badge, and Club Runner member access.
+Members will be charged for replacements

 7. The Treasurer shall order and retain all supplies and inventory of supplies for use in Treasurer’s role and is paid out of the admin budget.